Click each question to reveal the answers.

 - NO.The Lockbox is set up to accept Money Orders only.
 Please do not send cards, letters, packages, pictures, magazines, etc. to this P.O.
 Box, as it may delay the processing time of money orders and the items may be returned to sender.

-- Cards, letters, packages, pictures, etc. must be sent directly to the Institution where the inmate is housed.
+- Cards, letters, packages, pictures, etc. must be sent directly to the Institution where the incarcerated individual is housed.

-Q. 7 - How long does it take for funds to be deposited to an inmate’s account?
+Q. 7 - How long does it take for funds to be deposited to an incarcerated individual's account?

 - Once received at the P.O.
 Box and delivered to the Lockbox, money orders that have the required information accurately completed, will take 3-7 business days to completely process.
 If money orders are not completed correctly, they will take longer to process and may be returned to sender.